fardeenul/Womer_Soccer_Analysis/README.md

 To use this code, make sure you have the necessary packages (`readr`, `dplyr`, `tidyr`, and `ggplot2`) installed.
 You can modify the file path in the code to match the location of the input dataset.
 Run the code in an R environment or an R script to perform the data analysis and generate visualizations.

-Please note that this code assumes the presence of the "datasets/2019_WWCFIFA_summary.csv" file, which contains the attendance data for the 2019 FIFA Women's World Cup.
-If you're using a different dataset, make sure to modify the file path and adjust the code accordingly.

 Feel free to explore and modify the code to suit your specific requirements and analysis needs.

 ### License